blakeleiker/python_class/README.md

 ## Getting started

-First, install pip3 and virtualenv.
+Your first task is to create a new python virtual environment.
+To do this, first you need to install pip3 and virtualenv.

 On Ubuntu: